 The Sanford Municipal Golf Course is a thirty-minute drive from Raleigh, Fayetteville and Pinehurst, making it an easy stop on any state golf tour.
 Originally designed by Ross in 1934, the course features beautiful scenery, fast greens and friendly staff.

-10. Lake Lure Golf Club
+10. Southern Pines Golf Club

 Donald Ross helped shape the golf landscape in North Carolina, and in doing so, made sure to create courses the public could enjoy.
 Today, there are many options for residents, travellers and golf enthusiasts of all walks of life to explore across the state.